Equities gain, euro slumps as ECB eyes faster bond buys

 "There really is a lot of fear about the threat of higher interest rates," said Jake Dollarhide, chief executive officer of Longbow Asset Management in Tulsa, Oklahoma.
 "It's not an 'if' story.
 It's a 'when' story."

-European markets shot up to near multi-year highs after senior ECB policymaker Benoit Coeure talked of adjusting the bank's bond-buying program.
+European markets shot up to near multi-year highs after senior ECB policymaker Benoit Coeure talked of adjusting the bank's bond-buying programme.

 He said the speed of the recent spike in bond yields was worrisome.
 It has effectively wiped out the benefits of quantitative easing, he said, and the ECB could "moderately" increase its buying in May and June, and possibly in September.